Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Baselines, Ablations and Variants

-\textbf{Ablations.} For the \textit{No hierarchy} ablation we use the fine mesh graph $\mathcal{G}^0$ instead of the hierarchical graph $\mathcal{G}^{0:L}$, replace our~\ac{ampn} by a single~\ac{intramps} with $15$ learnable message passing steps and remove the positional level encoding.
-In addition, we follow~\ac{mgn} and replace contact edges by world edges to increase the receptive field.
-To stay within the training budget, we reduce the number of trainings samples to ${1.2}$M for~\textsc{BendingBeam} and to ${8}$M for~\textsc{ImpactPlate}.
+\textbf{Ablations.} The~\emph{10 diffusion steps} and~\emph{5 diffusion steps} ablation use the same settings as~\ac{robin}, despite the reduced number of diffusion steps $K$.
+For the \emph{w/o hierarchy} ablation we use the fine mesh graph $\mathcal{G}^0$ instead of the hierarchical graph $\mathcal{G}^{0:L}$, replace our~\ac{ampn} by a single~\ac{intramps} with $15$ learnable message passing steps and remove the positional level encoding.
+In addition, we follow~\ac{mgn} and replace contact edges with world edges to increase the receptive field.
+To stay within the training budget, we reduce the number of training samples to ${1.2}$M for~\textsc{BendingBeam} and to ${8}$M for~\textsc{ImpactPlate}.
 For~\textsc{DeformingPlate} we reduce the batch size to $1$ and the training samples to ${0.6}$M and also restrict the number of world edges to $200\text{,}000$ as for~\ac{mgn}.
-The \textit{No diffusion} ablation trains the~\ac{ampn} with an~\ac{mse} loss to predict directly the displacement residual $\Delta u^t$ and use an one step autoregressive rollout, such as~\ac{hcmt} and~\ac{mgn}.
+The \emph{w/o diffusion} ablation trains the~\ac{ampn} with an~\ac{mse} loss to predict directly the displacement residual $\Delta \mathbf{u}^t_{i,0}$ and uses a one‑step autoregressive rollout, such as~\ac{hcmt},~\ac{mgn}, and~\ac{bsms}.
 We use the same training noise settings as the baselines to stabilize the rollouts.
-The \textit{No shared layer} ablation uses a total number of $15$ non-shared learnable message passing layers, that are distributed as follows: $1$ Pre-Processing and $1$ Post-Processing layer per level, $1$ Up- and $1$ Downsampling layer between each level, and $5$ Solving layers.
-The faster predictions allows us to increase the number of training samples to ${11}$M for~\textsc{BendingBeam}, to ${8}$M for~\textsc{ImpactPlate}, and to ${4.6}$M for~\textsc{DeformingPlate}.
+The \emph{w/o shared layer} ablation uses a total number of $15$ non-shared learnable message passing layers distributed as follows: $1$ Pre-Processing and $1$ Post-Processing layer per level, $1$ Up- and $1$ Downsampling layer between each level, and $5$ Solving layers.
+The faster predictions allow an increase in the number of training samples to ${11}$M for~\textsc{BendingBeam}, to ${8}$M for~\textsc{ImpactPlate}, and to ${4.6}$M for~\textsc{DeformingPlate}.
+For the \emph{HCMT model} ablation, we replace the~\acp{ampn} with~\acp{hcmt}.
+More specifically, we use the same mesh hierarchy and the same model architecture as~\acp{hcmt}.
+Everything else remains the same in~\ac{robin}, including~\acp{ddpm} and~\ac{robi}.